Decomposition rules for the ring of representations of non-Archimedean $GL_n$: Abstract

 \section{Abstract}

-Let $\mathcal{R}$ be the Grothendieck ring of complex smooth finite-length representations of the groups $\{GL_n(F)\}_{n=0}^\infty$ ($F$ a fixed $p$-adic field) taken together, with multiplication defined in the sense of parabolic induction.
-We study the problem of the decomposition of a product of irreducible representations in $\mathcal{R}$.
+Let $\mathcal{R}$ be the Grothendieck ring of complex smooth finite-length representations of the sequence of p-adic groups $\{GL_n(F)\}_{n=0}^\infty$, with multiplication defined through parabolic induction.
+We study the problem of the decomposition of products of irreducible representations in $\mathcal{R}$.

-We introduce a width invariant for elements of the ring.
-By showing that the invariant gives an increasing ring filtration, we obtain a necessary condition on irreducible factors of a given product.
-Irreducible representations of width $1$ form the previously studied class of ladder representations.
+We obtain a necessary condition on irreducible factors of a given product by introducing a width invariant.
+Width $1$ representations form the previously studied class of ladder representations.

 We later focus on the case of a product of two ladder representations, for which we establish that all irreducible factors appear with multiplicity one.